alester24/CYOA/README.md

 # Choose Your Own Adventure game
 Welcome to the Barbie Adventure Game !

-Project Description
+#Project Description:

 The Barbie Adventure Game is a web-based, interactive "Choose Your Own Adventure" game created using JavaScript, p5.js, and p5.play.
 The game immerses players in the vibrant world of Barbie, offering multiple paths and scenarios to explore.

-Key Features:
+#Key Features:

 Interactive storytelling with branching choices.
 Engaging and colorful visual elements.
 Fun gameplay where choices influence the narrative.
 Technologies Used:

-JavaScript: Core game logic.
+#JavaScript: Core game logic.
 p5.js: Canvas creation and rendering. p5.play: Sprite management for interactive elements.

-Challenges and Future Plans:
+#Challenges and Future Plans:

 Implementing dynamic button interactions and sprite handling.
 Future enhancements include adding animations, sound effects, and more story arcs.